deynh/stimer/README.md

-# Simpletimer
+# stimer
-Simpletimer is a command line timer that features short "fuzzy" syntax and basic output.
+stimer stands for "simpletimer" and is a command line timer that features short "fuzzy" syntax and basic output.
 ## Features:
 * Two "loosely-parsed" formats for specifying timer duration:
 	* "hms" format: #h#m#s